koolwe/ffmpeg-plex-scripts/README.md

 # ffmpeg-plex-scripts
-Video Conversion Scripts
+Video Conversion Scripts.
-Video Fixing Scripts
+Video Fixing Scripts.

 All scripts are charged to maintain quality of videos i.e. by using '-crf 0' flag